Alexander G. Ororbia II

 - The Stacked Boltzmann Expert Network and the Hybrid Stacked Denoising Autoencoder models are developed in order to learn deep architectures that are trainable in semi-supervised learning problems.
 A greedy layer-wise procedure is proposed to learn from finite data-sets and a relaxed bottom-up variant (that dispenses with the greediness) is investigated in a online learning experiment.

 - Note: The slides of the talk I gave on this paper can be found here.

-Deep Hybrid Learning (December 2013 - present) - This is the subject of my core thesis research focusing on developing connectionist architectures for online, semi-supervised learning.
+Deep Hybrid Learning (December 2013 - present) - This is the subject of my core thesis research focusing on developing connectionist architectures for lifelong learning building on my contributions to semi-supervised learning.

 Connectionist Hierarchical Models of Political Text (October 2014 - present) - This is another application domain I am developing representation learning-based approaches to analyzing political text.
 I am collaborating with Dr. Burt Monroe of the Penn State Political Science Department in this project.

 The Third Eye Project (May 2014 - present) - I have been involved with various aspects of this very useful application case of deep neural architectures.
 You can find my graduate student profile on here.

 Human-Aided Machine Learning (September 2013 - 2015) - Graphical models for error-correcting crowd-sourced annotations in complex, computational social science tasks.
 In particular, I worked on developing a supervised learning system for error-correcting crowd-sourced annotations in a variety of tasks utilizing the Militarzied Interstate Dispute (MID) data-set.
 Recently, our first published work on the topic has aided us in obtaining an NSF grant to fund students to further work on this project.